-The Renewal Corporation's risk assessment (to occur in the Spring of 2021) will appropriately identify all potential public activities and their risks as a result of the Proposed Action.
+The Renewal Corporation's risk assessment (to occur in the Spring of 2022) will appropriately identify all potential public activities and their risks resulting from the Proposed Action.
 The anticipated activity frequency and risk level will be established and then the appropriate risk reduction measures will be applied.
 The Public Safety Plan measures contained herein are informed by the risk assessment.